-In the last moments, as his body vibrated under the attack of teeth and claw, as talons ripped, as he was shredded, Dom's head lolled to one side.
+In the last moments, as his body shook volently under the attack of teeth and claw, as talons ripped -- as he was shredded -- Dom's head lolled to one side.
 His neck torn open, drowning in his own gore, but somehow, during this last, he was able to focus.
+Focus on the ceiling...

 Above his feet, from the ceiling, hanging fat and moving slowly, purposefully, Cree's spider was creeping up its sticky web.
 In no hurry.
 Seemingly satisfied, bored even.

 Dom looked back down, to see the beasts one last time, to take in the last horror of his life.
 But his cell was quiet, clean and locked, just like he always kept it.
 He lay there, in his boxer shorts, peacefully.